Gaslighting 101: Definition, Origin, Signs, and Examples

 The subtle escalation between these phrases is where gaslighting starts.
 Just like physical abuse rarely starts with a punch, gaslighting starts small and grows.
 Soon, you don’t even recognize yourself.

-In this piece, we’re going to:
+In this piece, we're covering:

-- Define gaslighting
+- Origin of gaslighting

-- Discuss gaslighting in relationships
+- Gasilghting examples in romantic relationships

-- How to recognize you’re being gaslit
+- What to do if you're being gaslit in a romantic relationship

 What is gaslighting?